Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Future Directions

 \subsection{Integrated Sensing and Communications}

 Since wireless signals and various sensors are ubiquitous in our daily life, a new paradigm shift in wireless network design could be integrated sensing and communications (ISAC).
 By integrating sensing and communication functionalities, ISAC can achieve efficient usage of wireless resources.
-By considering the ISAC design in XL-MIMO BSs, two functionalities can mutually benefit each other.
+By considering the ISAC design in XL-MIMO, two functionalities can mutually benefit each other.
 Specifically, the sensory data can be collected and utilized to assist the beamforming algorithm design to enhance communication performance.
-Meanwhile, Sense-capable XL-MIMO BSs further enhance the service performance of next-generation wireless networks.
+More importantly, the localization and tracking can significantly benefit from the abundant DoFs \cite{2022arXiv220313035Z}.
+Nonetheless, how to exploit the DoF offered by the XL-MIMO for the localization and tracking is a promising future direction.